dbarbry/IoT/README.md

 vagrant ssh <machineName>
 ```

-to coonnect with ssh to a machine.
+to connect with ssh to a machine.

 ```
 vagrant status
 ```

 to see a list of the actually running machines.

+IMPORTANT, for part 3 no vagrant files are allowed so you need to execute the server.sh being in the scripts folder or it won't work.
+It is meant to work on recents versions of Ubuntu and nothing else since no VM is used here.

 ## Quick explainations